-CERTIFICATION OF

-DOMESTIC VIOLENCE,

-DATING VIOLENCE,

-SEXUAL ASSAULT, OR STALKING,

-AND ALTERNATE DOCUMENTATION
+CERTIFICATION OF U.S. Department of Housing DOMESTIC VIOLENCE, and Urban Development DATING VIOLENCE, SEXUAL ASSAULT, OR STALKING, AND ALTERNATE DOCUMENTATION

 OMB Approval No. 2577-0286 Exp.
 06/30/2017

 Purpose of Form: The Violence Against Women Act ("VAWA") protects applicants, tenants, and program participants in certain HUD programs from being evicted, denied housing assistance, or terminated from housing assistance based on acts of domestic violence, dating violence, sexual assault, or stalking against them.
 Despite the name of this law, VAWA protection is available to victims of domestic violence, dating violence, sexual assault, and stalking, regardless of sex, gender identity, or sexual orientation.